alantgeo/mapbox-backup/README.md

 # mapbox-backup

-A unofficial command line utility to backup your Mapbox account
+A unofficial command line utility to backup and restore your Mapbox account.

 ## Usage